-Once the alignment is completed, the first step is to test how many reads aligned to the genome.
-Samtools can be used to count the number of reads in the unmapped.bam file if using TopHat.
-The difference between the number of reads input and this number equals the number of aligned reads.
+Once the alignment is completed, the first step is to check how many reads aligned to the genome.
+For STAR, all of these details can be found in the "Log.final.out" file.
 For RNA-Seq on Human samples, for good quality data, about 70 - 90% of the reads should match somewhere on the genome.
-If the data in question are of good quality but < 60% of the reads are mapping to the genome, it is worth evaluating the parameters, and testing unmapped reads for presence of potential contaminants.
+If the data in question are of good quality but < 60 % of the reads are mapping to the genome, it is worth evaluating the parameters, and testing unmapped reads for presence of potential contaminants.